Drug & Alcohol Rehab Covered by Health Plan of Nevada

-The ACA also mandated that pre-existing conditions be covered.
+The Affordable Care Act (ACA) also mandated that pre-existing conditions be covered.
 This means that if you have struggled with addiction or other mental health disorders prior to beginning your health insurance plan, you will still receive coverage for mental and behavioral health services.2

 The exact amount of coverage you have for these services will vary according to your plan.

 Health Plan of Nevada Policies That are In-Network with Desert Hope

 HPN offers several different plans, each providing some level of coverage for mental health and substance use disorder (SUD) treatment at Desert Hope.
 These plans fall under 3 main categories:3